Precosheaves of pro-sets and abelian pro-groups are smooth: Cosheaves and precosheaves

-\begin{remark} It is clear that a morphism $\mathcal{A}\longrightarrow \mathcal{B}$ of precosheaves of abelian groups is a local isomorphism in the sense of the definitions from \cite{Bredon-MR0226631}, p.
-6, or \cite {Bredon-Book-MR1481706}, p.
-421, iff it is a local isomorphism in our sense when considered as a morphism of precosheaves with values in $Pro\left( \mathbb{AB}\right) $. \end{remark}
+\begin{remark} It follows from Proposition \ref{Local-isomorphism-Bredon} that a morphism $ f:\mathcal{A}\rightarrow \mathcal{B}$ of precosheaves of abelian groups is a local isomorphism in the sense of \cite{Bredon-MR0226631}, Section 3, or \cite{Bredon-Book-MR1481706}, Definition V.12.2, iff it is a local isomorphism in our sense. \end{remark}